96% of all UK private sector businesses have fewer than 10 employees and there are also 4.2million businesses in the UK with no employees at all.*

-Chris’s many years writing about payroll challenges, high staff turnover, auto enrolment, pension contributions and HR issues almost killed this project before it started but, fortunately, Clare at CJ Bookkeeping was on hand to offer some advice.
+Chris’s many years writing about payroll challenges, high staff turnover, auto enrolment, pension contributions and HR issues had made him extremely wary of employing staff and he almost vetoed this project before it started but, fortunately, Clare at CJ Bookkeeping was on hand to offer some brilliant advice.

 Clare then supplied an employee form for Daisy to fill in and submitted this to HMRC.
 Clare then set up and ran the CJ Bookkeeping software designed to manage the monthly payroll process for Orchadis Publishing Ltd which was then submitted to HMRC.
 Clare also provided a monthly payslip for both Daisy and Chris detailing her wages paid, any tax liability breakdown and any pension contributions.

 “The whole process was incredibly easy,” says Chris Hooton, Managing Director of Orchadis Publishing Ltd. “I could devote my time to working on my training course with Daisy while Clare took care of everything else.
 The only task I had to undertake was to pay Daisy her weekly wage every Friday via BACS transfer and potentially to pay a single monthly payment to HMRC if required.
 I really enjoyed employing Daisy and, by the end of the contract, we had massively improved my training course.
 CJ Bookkeeping made employing my first employee incredibly easy.”